T

 landmark

-A short walk from Arlington National Cemetery.
+A short walk or shuttle ride from Arlington National Cemetery.

 3. Afternoon